OpenWaterAnalytics/EPANET/CCWI-WDSA-20026-paper/draft-abstract.md

-# EPANET 2.3: Advancing Leakage Modelling in Water Distribution Systems Simulations
+# EPANET 2.3: Advancing Modelling in Water Distribution Systems Simulations

-* Marios Kyriakou, KIOS Research and Innovation Center of Excellence, University of Cyprus (use this as an example to provide your co-author data)
+* Marios Kyriakou*, KIOS Research and Innovation Center of Excellence, University of Cyprus, Cyprus
-* Author2, Institute, Address
-* ...
+* Luke Butler, Iterating, Canada
-* Demetrios G. Eliades, KIOS Research and Innovation Center of Excellence, University of Cyprus
+* Demetris Eliades, KIOS Research and Innovation Center of Excellence, University of Cyprus, Cyprus
-* AuthorN, Institute, Address, email*
+* Sam Hatchett, Xylem Inc., USA
+* Abel Heinsbroek, Vitens N.V., Netherlands
+* Oscar Vegas Niño, Aqualia, Spain
+* Lewis A. Rossman, OpenWaterAnalytics (OWA), USA
+* Elad Salomons, Optiwater, Israel
+* Stelios Vrachimis, KIOS Research and Innovation Center of Excellence, University of Cyprus, Cyprus
+* Dennis Zanutto, KWR Water Research Institute

+*Corresponding author: kiriakou.marios@ucy.ac.cy

-**Keywords:** Water Distribution Systems, Simulation, EPANET, Leakage Modeling
+**Keywords:** Water Distribution Systems, Simulation, EPANET, Hydraulic Modeling

 **ABSTRACT**

-EPANET, with over 7,000 citations in peer-reviewed literature [1] and widespread use in both academic and professional domains, has long served as the reference engine for simulating pressurized water distribution networks.
+EPANET [1], with over 5,000 mentions in peer-reviewed literature (according to Scopus) and widespread use in both academic and professional domains, has long served as the reference engine for simulating pressurized water distribution networks.
 The release of EPANET 2.3 by the Open Water Analytics (OWA) community on GitHub, marks a major milestone in the software’s evolution.
 The new version incorporates substantial new modelling capabilities, improved numerical robustness, and significant enhancements to its API and interoperability features, achieved through the sustained efforts of a volunteer development team over a six-year period.

 This paper presents the current release of EPANET 2.3, alongside its patch releases up to 2.3.3, as the open-source standard for simulating water distribution systems.
 We summarize the most significant additions to the engine, with particular focus on enhancements that expand its modelling realism and operational flexibility.
 One of the most notable developments is the integration of Fixed and Variable Area Discharge (FAVAD) leakage modelling.
 This new capability, implemented via a dedicated [LEAKAGE] input section, enables detailed accounting of water losses at links.
 Additionally, enhanced API functions provide comprehensive demand breakdown at each node, including emitter flow, leakage, and delivered demand components.